derekenos/collectionbuilder-sa_draft/README.md

     ![Screenshot from 2020-07-13 12-05-32](https://user-images.githubusercontent.com/585182/87326758-2c792f00-c501-11ea-9a82-45977a8c7582.png)

     - The `HTTP TCP 80` rule allows the `certbot` SSL certificate application that we'll soon run to verify that we own this machine.
-We'll delete this rule after the certificate process is complete.

     - The `Custom TCP 9200` rule enables external access to the Elasticsearch instance.